tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

-controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (module DNS wildcards).
+controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
 Thus, allowing the ESNIKeys in the clear does not make the situation significantly worse.

 Clearly, DNSSEC (if the client validates and hard fails) is a defense against